Folate: Neurological disorders

 Conversion of homocysteine to methionine requires folate and vitamin B_{12}.
 Elevated plasma homocysteine and low folate are associated with cognitive impairment, dementia and Alzheimer's disease.
 Supplementing the diet with folic acid and vitamin B_{12} lowers plasma homocysteine.
 However, several reviews reported that supplementation with folic acid alone or in combination with other B vitamins did not prevent development of cognitive impairment nor slow cognitive decline.

 Maternal folic acid supplementation during pregnancy is associated with a reduced risk of autism in children across Asian, European, and American populations.
 Cerebral folate deficiency, often caused by folate receptor alpha autoantibodies, is common in autism.
-Treatment with folinic acid appears to be safe, and one meta review found that, in children, it may produduce a minor-to-significant improvement in symptoms stereotypically associated with ASD.
+Treatment with folinic acid appears to be safe, and one meta review found that, in children, it may produce a minor-to-significant improvement in symptoms stereotypically associated with ASD.

+Psychiatric disorders

 Some evidence links a shortage of folate with clinical depression.
-An 2024 umbrella meta-analysis concluded that folate supplementation alleviates depression symptoms, while folate deficiency is associated with an increased risk of depression, suggesting folate as a beneficial adjunctive treatment in managing depression.
+A 2024 umbrella meta-analysis concluded that folate supplementation alleviates depression symptoms, while folate deficiency is associated with an increased risk of depression, suggesting folate as a beneficial adjunctive treatment in managing depression.
 Other research also found a link between depression and low levels of folate.
 The exact mechanisms involved in the development of schizophrenia and depression are not entirely clear, but the bioactive folate, methyltetrahydrofolate (5-MTHF), a direct target of methyl donors such as S-adenosyl methionine (SAMe), recycles the inactive dihydrobiopterin (BH_{2}) into tetrahydrobiopterin (BH_{4}), the necessary cofactor in various steps of monoamine synthesis, including that of dopamine and serotonin.
 BH_{4} serves a regulatory role in monoamine neurotransmission and is required to mediate the actions of most antidepressants.
+Oral 5-MTHF has also shown evidence of efficacy in depression, both as monotherapy and as an adjunct to antidepressant therapy.

-Folic acid, B_{12} and iron
+Folic acid, b_{12} and iron

 A complex interaction occurs between folic acid, vitamin B_{12}, and iron.
 A deficiency of folic acid or vitamin B_{12} may mask the deficiency of iron; so when taken as dietary supplements, the three need to be in balance.
 Additionally, folic acid in combination with vitamin B_{12} was associated with improvement in patients with recurrent aphthous stomatitis.